 Photo credit: Andrew Burton/Getty

-CTOBER 7th, 2001 was my twelfth birthday and it was also when Operation Enduring Freedom was launched.
-This was just the primary phase of the United States-led War in Afghanistan — lasting only until December 31, 2014.
-The New Yorker reported in 2004 that a retired Army Colonel named Hy Rothstein — “a leading military expert in unconventional warfare” — wrote that “the American military campaign left a power vacuum.
+CTOBER 7th, 2001 was my twelfth birthday and more important to everyone else, it was the day when Operation Enduring Freedom was launched.
+This was the primary mission of the War in Afghanistan and it ended on December 31, 2014.
+During the early phases of the war, The New Yorker reported that a retired Army Colonel named Hy Rothstein — who is, according to them, “a leading military expert in unconventional warfare” — wrote that “the American military campaign left a power vacuum.
 The conditions under which the post-Taliban government came to power gave ‘warlordism, banditry and opium production a new lease on life.'”
-But despite this, beginning in 2011 things were looking good enough that both US and NATO soldiers started to withdraw from the war-torn country.
-However, due to escalating conditions in the region and a weak local government, the war still technically never stopped.

-That Communist revolution gave way to the 1979 intervention by the Soviets and the Soviet–Afghan War (1979–1989) against the Mujahideen.
-And after Communism fell in Europe, Afghanistan turned into blackhole for instability and chaos.
-Groups like the Taliban and Al-Qaeda — considered to be “politico-religious forces” and not political parties — stepped in to terrorize the countryside and somehow they have been able to resist armed campaigns ever since.
-Al-Qaeda has mounted several attacks on civilian and military targets in various countries — including the 1998 US embassy bombings, the 9/11 attacks, and the 2002 Bali bombings — with the US responding to 9/11 by launching the war on terror with Operation Enduring Freedom.
+Al-Qaeda has mounted several attacks on civilian and military targets, in various countries — including the 1998 US embassy bombings, the 9/11 attacks, and the 2002 Bali bombings — with the US responding to 9/11 by launching Operation Enduring Freedom.

 How drugs got involved